September 8-11, 2025

 Call for Abstracts

 Presentations by operators and innovators are key elements of a successful workshop.
-If you have improved or optimized production, reduced operating costs or failures, overcome challenges, or discovered new and innovative techniques or products related to gas lift, we invite you to submit an abstract for consideration as a technical presentation at the upcoming Gas Lift Workshop.
-Contributing knowledge and experience is a valuable and critical opportunity to do your part to ‘give back’ and help ensure generations of ongoing success with gas lift as a form of artificial lift.
+If you have improved or optimized production, reduced operating costs or failures, overcome challenges, or discovered new and innovative techniques or products related to sucker rod pumping, we invite you to submit an abstract for consideration as a technical presentation at the upcoming Sucker Rod Pumping Workshop.
+Contributing knowledge and experience is a valuable and critical opportunity to do your part to ‘give back’ and help ensure generations of ongoing success with sucker rod pumping as a form of artificial lift.

 Abstracts requirements and conditions